-In order to effectively carry out its mandate of good corporate governance through compliance with laws, rules, regulations and best practices, the Bank's Board is supported by various committees, as follows:
+In order to effectively carry out its mandate of good corporate governance through compliance with laws, rules, regulations and best practices, the Bank's Board is supported by various committees (with membership and attendance as of 2019), as follows:

 • Executive Committee has the powers of the Board, when the latter is not in session, in the management of the business and affairs of the Bank to the fullest extent permitted under its By-Laws and Philippine laws.
 The Executive Committee had 38 meetings in 2019, including 1 joint meeting with the Risk Oversight Committee.